No Insurance? Programs to Help Pay for Medications

 Once completed and submitted, the drug company will review the application and tell you if you’re eligible for the program to help pay for medication.
 If approved, many companies will ship a supply of the drug to your home or your doctor’s office.

-For more information on Patient Assistance Programs, go to http://www.RxAssist.org.
-They are a non-profit organization that maintains a comprehensive directory of drug assistance programs.
+For more information on Patient Assistance Programs, click here.
+Rx Assist is a non-profit organization that maintains a comprehensive directory of drug assistance programs.
 You can type in the name of your drug and it will give you all information on any drug assistance programs, as well as links to applications.

 Medication Assistance Programs Run by Non-Profits